colinBranca/computer-graphics/project/Rapports/ReportFinal.md

  - Blend of four textures according to height and surface normals
  - Skybox
  - BONUS: multiple skyboxes
- - BONUS: skybox reflection in water
+ - BONUS: skybox and terrain reflection in water
- - BONUS: water shape and mouvement
+ - BONUS: water shape and movement

 ### Part 3